 What is Waymo doing to fix it?

-Waymo is deploying a free over-the-air software update that improves the system's ability to detect and avoid construction zones, plus additional operating safeguards.
-It also voluntarily restricted freeway operations while finishing the fix.
+Waymo deployed a free over-the-air software update that improves the system's ability to detect and avoid construction zones, plus additional operating safeguards.
+It voluntarily restricted freeway operations while finishing the fix, then began restoring freeway service at the end of July 2026.

 For more class actions keep scrolling below.